 We have developed a statistical model to estimate the number of deaths likely to have occurred in each week based on previous experience of the pattern of registration delays, including the effects of bank holidays.
 You can find out more about this statistical model in our Predicting total weekly death occurrences in England and Wales methodology.
-Results are shown in the "Estimated total deaths 2021" tab of the Deaths registered weekly in England and Wales.
+Results are shown in sheet 11 of the Deaths registered weekly in England and Wales, provisional dataset.